 An easy, homemade steak fries recipe featuring simple instructions for how to cut and roast steak fries to crispy perfection!
 Perfect for weeknight dinners!

-The very best part is biting steak fry cutting through a crunchy exterior and making your way into a pillowy-soft, creamy center.
+The very best part is biting into a steak fry, cutting through a crunchy exterior and making your way into a pillowy-soft, creamy center.
 It’s the contrast (and well, the fact that they’re potatoes) that make them completely irresistible.
-This oven steak fries recipe is a masterpiece, and always yields fries that are crunchy on the outside, soft on the inside, and everything you could possibly want in a steak fry at home.
+This homemade steak fries recipe is a masterpiece, and always yields steak fries that are crunchy on the outside, soft on the inside, and everything you could possibly want in a steak fry at home.

 Plus, it's a healthier way to eat fries, and they're easy to make.
 Triple bonus.

 Getting a crispy french fry isn’t necessarily hard to come by, however, it can prove difficult to create a crunchy exterior without the process of frying and the right kinda know-how.
 And this, my friends, is where roasting comes in.

 The trick to making perfect steak fries at home is to properly roast them.
 However, before you roast them, you’ll need to cut them.

 When roasting steak fries, it is important that all of your fries are similar in size.
 This will help them to cook evenly.

 To cut the fries of equal thickness, quarter the potatoes lengthwise.
 Then, carefully, cut each quarter into thirds.
 This will provide you with perfectly-sized steak fries.